alex-petrenko/sample-factory/README.md

 * Runner interface improvements for Slurm

 ##### v1.120.0
 * Support inactive agents.
-Do deactivate an agent for a portion of the episode the environment should return `info={'is_active': False}` for the inactive agent.
+To deactivate an agent for a portion of the episode the environment should return `info={'is_active': False}` for the inactive agent.
 Useful for environments such as hide-n-seek.
 * Improved memory consumption and performance with better shared memory management.
 * Experiment logs are now saved into the experiment folder as `sf_log.txt`
 * DMLab-related bug fixes (courtesy of @donghoonlee04 and @sungwoong.
 Thank you!)